 Without good credit, your chances of growing your business are significantly reduced.
-These pointers on keeping your credit on track are a must-read.
+Here are some pointers to help you keep your credit on track.

 Learn how to successfully identify and avoid predatory small business lenders, here.